20LitersAdmin/filterbuildscheduler/README.md

 4. Technologies views:
   - list components and parts with quantities
 5. Write tests until everyone is happy (*Ross*) because TDD is real.
+6. Is Inventory -- partial count not working?

 ## BUGS!!
 AH BUGS!!!
 1. RegistrationController::Update -- need error handling line #30 and #46